nexeven/SenseKit/README.md

 # SenseKit

-Nexeven Sense™ is an online video analytics platform that provides real-time quality metrics, audience analytics, and marketing analytics..
+Nexeven Sense™ is an online video analytics platform that provides real-time quality metrics, audience analytics, and marketing analytics.

 Much more information can be found at http://www.nexeven.com.